microsoft/powercat-automation-kit/site/content/features/alm.md

 You can investigate our open ALM related backlog items in our [GitHub Issues Register](https://github.com/microsoft/powercat-automation-kit/issues?q=is%3Aissue+is%3Aopen+label%3Aalm)

-Overall we build on the existing out of the box Power Platoform and Microosft DevOps product features together ALM Accelerator.
+Overall we build on the existing out of the box Power Platform and Microsoft DevOps product features together ALM Accelerator.
 This combination allows us to focus on specific extensions that help with hyperautomtion.

 ## Feedback